 If the most recent infraction is a low-moderate (D level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a 90-day period of clear conduct, and 100 percent of the previously forfeited good time after 180-days of clear conduct.
 If the most recent infraction is a high-moderate (C level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a 180-day period of clear conduct, and 100 percent of the previously forfeited good time after a 180-day period of clear conduct, and 100 percent of the previously forfeited good time after a 360-day period of clear conduct.
-If the most recent infraction is a major (B level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct.
+If the most recent infraction is a major (B level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a 360-day period of clear conduct.
+If the most recent infraction is a major (B level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a 360-day period of clear conduct.
+If the most recent infraction is a major (B level infraction), the prisoner is presumed eligible for restoration of 50 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a one-year period of clear conduct, and 100 percent of the previously forfeited good time after a two-year period of clear conduct.